Go to the top of the page

 Indicators and Targets

-In order to pass on our precious Earth to the next generation, the JAL Group sets targets for environmental data such as CO2 and emissions, waste and water consumption, and discloses the results.
+In order to pass on our precious Earth to the next generation, the JAL Group sets indicators and targets for environmental data such as CO2 emissions, waste and water consumption, and discloses the results.

-Targets and Initiatives for CO2 Reduction by 2030
+Targets and Initiatives for CO2 Reduction by FY2030

 Concrete initiatives and information disclosure (aviation)